Aks (TV series): Overview

 The betrayal of one will give birth to the greed of another.
 AKS is the story of two sisters, who in their youth were torn apart both in relations and emotions, because of a lack of trust and false accusations.
 A conflict that later on is transferred to their children, forcing an already troubled family into further despair.

 Plot

 Zakia lives with her three daughters and husband.
-Her two elder daughters Zohra and Zooni are from her previous marriage.
+Her two elder daughters, Zohra and Zooni are from her previous marriage.
 It is revealed that her previous husband kicked her out of the house when she gave birth to a third daughter and refused to believe that was his daughter.
-That baby dies as it was very cold on the streets and Zakia's first husband refuses to have any mercy on her.
+That baby died as it was very cold on the streets and Zakia's first husband refused to have any mercy on her.
 Zakia's older sister (Shahbano) is married to her first husband's elder brother so is Zakia's 'jaithani' as well.
-She too supports Zakia's husband as she doesn't want to leave the luxurious life.
-Zakia has no support so is kicked out of the house.
+She, too supported Zakia's husband as she didn't want to leave the luxurious life.
+Zakia had no support so was kicked out of the house.
 Zakia then remarries a poorer man.